 Non-Degree Seeking and Special Status Students

 - No more than 12 undergraduate semester hours earned as a non-degree / special student may be transferred to a UNF undergraduate degree program.
-The transfer of any course(s) to a degree program earned while in a non-degree seeking / special status must be recommended by the dean or designee of the college which administers the program.
+The transfer of any course(s) to a degree program earned while in a non-degree seeking / special status must be approved by the dean or designee of the college which administers the program.

 - First-time-in-college freshmen are prohibited from enrolling as non-degree seeking / special students.

-- Students enrolled in a non-degree / special status will register for classes on a space-available basis.
+- Students enrolled in a non-degree / special student status will register for classes on a space-available basis.

 - Certain courses may require permission from the instructor prior to registration.